ardytest/proptask1/mytask2.md

 --------
 - CREATE TABLE Property - Change Engine to InnoDB, foreign keys don't work with MyISAM
 - CREATE TABLE Condo - PID should be BIGINT. foreign key and the field it references to should have the same type
-- Database,tables, and field names should be in lowercase
+- Database, tables, and field names should be in lowercase